Danny Rogers

 Daniel "Danny" Rogers (born 23 March 1994) is an Irish-American footballer who plays as a goalkeeper for St Patrick's Athletic.
 Born in the United States, he has represented the Republic of Ireland at youth level.

 Personal life

 Rogers was born in New York and has an Irish mother and an American father.
 He holds an American passport.
-The family, including Rogers and his two brothers, moved back to Ireland when he was five years old.
+The family, including Rogers and his two brothers, moved back to Ireland when he was five years old and was raised in Artane, County Dublin.
 Before signing with Aberdeen, he was close to going on a scholarship to the United States.

 Club career

 Aberdeen

 Rogers signed his first professional contract with Aberdeen in July 2011 and played regularly for the club's youth sides.
 In December 2013, he joined Airdrieonians on loan for a month but returned to the Dons at the end of this short spell.

 On 1 August 2014, he signed for Dumbarton on a six-month loan deal after impressing in friendly matches as a trialist.
 He made his debut in a 1–0 victory over Brechin City and was named the club's Player of the Month for September 2014.
 His loan deal was extended on 2 January 2015, until the end of the 2014–15 season.
 At the end of the season, he scooped the 'Dumbarton Terrace' and Baxter Ramsay (club sponsor) Player of the Year awards as well as the prestigious Sonstrust Young Player of the Season accolade.
 He returned to parent club Aberdeen having made 36 appearances in total for Ian Murray's side, keeping nine clean sheets.

 On 26 June 2015, Rogers moved to Falkirk on a loan deal for the whole of the 2015–16 season.
 During his loan spell, he was announced as part of the PFA Scotland Championship Team of the Season.
 In July 2016, Rogers returned to the Falkirk Stadium for a second season-long loan spell.

 Rogers made his debut for Aberdeen on 24 January 2018, coming on as a substitute for the injured Joe Lewis in a 2–0 defeat away to Rangers.
 At the end of the 2017–18 season, Rogers signed a two-year contract with Aberdeen.

 In July 2018, Rogers moved to St Mirren on a season-long loan deal.

 In August 2019, Rogers moved to Greenock Morton on a season-long loan deal.

 On 10 June 2020, Rogers announced his departure from Aberdeen via his Twitter account.